7 Essential Tips for Garage Door Installation Planning

 Headroom and Sideroom

 Some installations fail before they start because headroom and sideroom weren’t verified.
 Measure headroom clearance from the lintel to the ceiling or lowest obstruction; you’ll need extra space for torsion springs, shaft, and opener rail.
-Confirm sideroom space from each jamb to the nearest wall or conduit for track, cable drums, and vertical angle.
+Confirm the sideroom space from each jamb to the nearest wall or conduit for track, cable drums, and vertical angle.
 Check for beams, pipes, sprinklers, or wiring that encroach.

 CheckpointMinimum TargetAction if Insufficient